arindas/resume/arindas-resume.md

 - Iterating from research PoC to production.

 <b>Projects</b>
-- A real-time named entity recognition system for medical reports.
-This was an in house, economic alternative to AWS Medical Comprehend, which didn't exist at the time.
-This was implemented as a suite of C++ microservices, with intermediate data storage on AWS S3.
-These services talked to each other with Kafka (using rdkafka)
+- <b>Real-time named entity recognition system for medical reports.</b>
+  - In house, economic alternative to AWS Medical Comprehend which didn't exist at the time.
+  - Implemented as a event-driven suite of C++ microservices, with intermediate data storage on AWS S3.
+  - We used Apache Kafka (using rdkafka) as the messaging layer.
+  - This solution enabled our consulting partner to make medical reports more accessible to patients.

-- A scalable black and white image colourization system, deployed using "Pytorch Serve" and FastAPI on AWS.
-We implemented the instance aware image colourization paper.
+- <b>Black and white image colourization system</b>
+  - Used Torchserve inference server for scalable GPU inference and FastAPI for user facing web services.
+  - Deployed on AWS on a GPU enabled EC2 instance.
+  - Additionally developed and launched a Flutter Client Application to Google Play Store with over 50 downloads in the first month.
+  - We implemented the Instance aware image colourization [paper](https://arxiv.org/abs/2005.10825) which was the state-of-the-art deep learning based image colourization paper at the time.

 <h3>Satellite Onboard Computer RTOS Research Student, KIITSAT (04/2018 - 05/2019)</h3>

-- Developed a shell capable of spawning programs and organizing pipes
+- Designed a shell capable of spawning programs and organizing pipes within 200 lines of C
 - Developed a minimal kernel for armv6 (on Raspberry Pi 3) with basic memory management and TTL based I/O Support
-- Trained fellow team members on OS concepts
+- Trained a team of 8 fellow researchers on OS concepts and implementation details.
+- Collaborated with 2 different student engineering departments for integrating with different Satellite subsystems

 <!--
 <h3>VR 3d Game Development Instructor, CampK12 (03/2020 - 06/2020)</h3>